Characters: Pokémon Adventures - Dex Holders

 - Blue pulled off the Team Rocket disguise mentioned above.
 Red was also pretty much stripped over the course of FireRed and LeafGreen.

 - There was also the time when he suddenly pulled off his clothes in Red and Blue and jumped into the water in order to convince Green's Pokémon to relax, and when he went into the hot springs as well.

 - Harmless Freezing: Subverted.
 While he survives being frozen for 2 weeks, he contracts frostbite when he's freed and has to go to the hot springs in Mt.
 Silver to get it healed.

 - The Hero: The main protagonist of Red and Blue and FireRed LeafGreen arcs, and a legendary figure in Yellow, GSC, RS and Emerald stories.
 He was instrumental in defeating Team Rocket multiple times, and the conflicts with the Elite 4 and Mask of Ice.

-- Hot Springs Episode: With Sabrina in Mt.
+- Hot Springs Episode: He and Sabrina bath together in the hot springs at Mt.
 Silver during Gold and Silver.
 Justified since the hot spring had healing properties that would cure them of the wounds inflicted by Lolerei's attempts to freeze them in Yellow.

 - Human Popsicle: He's frozen by Lolerei in the beginning of Yellow.